Yes, Detroit Metropolitan Wayne County Airport (DTW) is open and operational.

-We do not take reservations.
 Parking is available on a first come, first serve basis.
-Lot Status is available on our website or via phone at (800) 642-1978, option 3.
+Parking status is available on our website or via phone at (800) 642-1978, option 3.

-Please call (800) 642-1978, option 2, or visit the Parking section of our website to request a copy of your receipt.
+Please call (800) 642-1978, option 2, or visit the Parking section of our website to request a copy of the receipt.

-Yes.
 Valet parking is offered at the McNamara Garage.
-Enter the garage on the departures level and stay to the right once you enter.
-Take the ramp down one level and enter the valet area to your left.
+Enter the garage on the departures level and stay to the right.
+Take the ramp down one level and enter the valet area on the left.